| At least 50 people from at least five EU states attended this session,

 labour- all these three things must be firmly opposed

-• however there is a need for international solidarity and unity of the
+• however there is a need for international solidarity and unity

 whole working class, and a need to avoid getting diverted into `single